FAF-UTM/11_FAF_212/README.md

 ---

-  To use the queries, the user must provide the appropriate patient data, either by patient ID or date of birth.
-The grammar also includes derived expressions such as <patient_id> and <birthday> to simplify the query process.
+ <p align="justify"> To use the queries, the user must provide the appropriate patient data, either by patient ID or date of birth.
+The grammar also includes derived expressions such as <patient_id> and <birthday> to simplify the query process. <p>

-Overall, this grammar is designed to provide a comprehensive language for analyzing medical results and generating customized reports based on patient data.
+<p align="justify"> Overall, this grammar is designed to provide a comprehensive language for analyzing medical results and generating customized reports based on patient data. <p>

 ---